asuyou/notes/01 sprout/VLAN.md

 ## Switch spoofing

-An attacker can configure their device to pretend it is a switch and uses that to negotiate a trunk line and break out a VLAN
+An attacker can configure their device to pretend it is a switch (by [[spoofing]]) and uses that to negotiate a trunk line and break out a VLAN

 ## Double tagging